productteams/brightworkers/site/content/products.md

 ---
-title: Yacht detailing, gelcoat repair, bottom coats.
+title: Mobile Yacht detailing, gelcoat repair, bottom coats.
 type: products
 page: /products.html
 image: /img/home/206101 - 1.png
 heading: What we offer
 description: >-
-  Everything to keep your boat beautiful all year long.
+  We come to you.
+Keeping your boat beautiful wherever it is.

 intro:
   blurbs:
     - image: /img/products/LaXsYKWtQLysZeRs34tEBQ.jpg
       text: >
-        ## In Slip ## - We do BrightWork with great care and use environmentally responsible product and
+        ## In Slip ## - We do BrightWork with great care.
+We do gel coat repair in harbor.
+We detail your boat when you want it done.
+We only use environmentally responsible products and support local communities.
-        support local communities.
-Check our post or contact us directly for current availability.
     - image: /img/products/70p%5N%+S%+yHdar3N5Ujw.jpg
       text: >
-        ## In Harbor ## - we do bottom-jobs efficiently and economically.
+        ## Mobile - We come to your home ## - We do bottom-jobs efficiently and economically on trailer.
 We are experts at color-matching and use top of the line paint systems to keep your boat fast, water-tight and beautiful.
     - image: /img/products/KCvHt4TrS86J7HBCtiJaOQ.jpg
       text: >
-        ## On Trailer ## - We come to your home, or wherever your boat and trailer are.
-We do full remote detailing, brightwork, gel coat repair, and provide bottom paint in place.
+        ## On Trailer ## -  We do full remote detailing, brightwork, gel coat repair, and provide bottom paint in place.
+We are specialists in doing this work where your boat is, and are experts in leaving the work area cleaner than we found it.
     - image: /img/products/h5AuknTwRhKGfNjYUWvVnA.jpg
       text: >
         We believe that good wood should be kept beautiful.